pulumi/docs/pulumi-hugo/themes/default/content/blog/query-kubernetes/index.md

 * Page someone when a rollout fails.

 In this post, we'll look at both batch and streaming query modes by showing examples of each.
-The (Pulumi Query for Kubernetes)[https://github.com/pulumi/pulumi-query-kubernetes] also contains a set of example queries and how to run them.
+The [Pulumi Query for Kubernetes SDK](https://github.com/pulumi/pulumi-query-kubernetes) also contains a set of example queries and how to run them.

 ## Batch queries